walterrowe/magick-frames/README.md

 You can name a default logo file and enter the two-row label text in the script.
 An alternate logo file can be named on the command line.
 The two-row label text cannot be overridden on the command line at this time.

-Options for the macOS AppleScript droplet include:

-- drag-n-drop files onto the droplet using Finder to decorate the selected files
-- double-click the droplet to open a file chooser and decorate the selected files
-- add to an export recipe of an image editing tool to decorate images on export

 # What Is Magick Frames

 Magick Frames is a combination of a macOS/Linux shell script and a macOS AppleScript droplet.
 The shell script uses the [ImageMagick](https://imagemagick.org/) image manipulation package to apply a professional looking decoration to a selection of image files.